-Place: Now, place the Plexiglass on top of the wood for gluing.
-With the pieces being clean, fit them together where they will be joined.
+Now, place the Plexiglass on top of the wood for gluing.
+With the pieces clean, fit them together where they will be joined.

 Once completed, secure the pieces together using clamps or masking tape.

-Now you are ready to apply the glue to the Plexiglass.
+You are now ready to apply the glue to the Plexiglass.
 You’ll need to use a 25-gauge syringe to apply the glue.

 This type of glue is thin and will melt the acrylic to bond the pieces together.

 By using a syringe, you can apply a small amount of the flue between two pieces of Plexiglass.

 You can also use other types of glue when attaching the Plexiglass to the wood.